 "Evil, be thou my good."A common trait of Card Carrying Villains.
 Sometimes it isn't enough for a villain to be evil.
 They have to prove their evilness by eschewing all that is good and embracing all that is bad.
 They'll eat foods that disgust the good guys and laugh at funerals.
-They may also carry this over to their speech, making sure to only use negative phrases when most people would use a normal one, and correcting themselves if they "slip" ("Oh, goody!
+They may also carry this over to their speech, making sure to only use negative phrases when most people would use a positive one, and correcting themselves if they "slip" ("Oh, goody!
 I mean, 'baddy.'")
 They'll kick puppies for sport, and describe things as repulsive like it's a good thing.
 They often describe sunny weather as depressing.
 They may be plagued by a Minion with an F in Evil.
-Makes Your Head A Splode if you think about it too much.
+Makes Your Head A-Splode if you think about it too much.
 Can also be why Evil Cannot Comprehend Good.
-If they simply loathe all positive attributes without necessarily emphasizing their evil ones, they're probably more of a believer in Virtue Is Weakness.
+If they simply loathe all positive attributes without necessarily emphasizing their negative ones, they're probably more of a believer in Virtue Is Weakness.
 See Nightmare Fetishist for the non-evil version.
 Not to be confused with So Bad, It's Good.
 Compare Above Good and Evil and What Is Evil?.
 Villains whose strong point is not logic will sometimes use both tropes to justify this.
-See also Bizarro Universe and Blue and Orange Morality.
+See also Bizarro Universe, Blue and Orange Morality, and Naughty Is Good.

 —Satan, Paradise Lost

 Anime & Manga

 - Part of the Team Rocket trio's original motto from the Pokémon anime mentions they want to "denounce the evils of truth and love".
 Although according to their rival squad of Cassidy and Butch, it's actually a botched version of the real motto which says to "denounce the goodness of truth and love".